 As you can access member variables of a class directly inside a non-static method, similarly you can directly create the object of member inner class inside a non-static method of outer class, as given

-method.
+in below program inside the run method.
 Remember outside the outer class, you must need the reference of outer class to create the object of member inner class.

 Member inner class program in Java